kumahq/kuma/docs/madr/decisions/046-meshservice-multizone.md

 #### MeshService with serviceSelector selector applied on global CP

-Alternatively we can combine both solutions to have `MeshService`, but with `meshServiceSelector`
+Alternatively we can combine both solutions to have `MeshService`, but with `selector.meshService.labels`

 ```yaml
 kind: MeshService